gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 Then we connected our git to Netlify, set the build command, and we were deployed.
 No CDN, no TLS hassle.

-This example is so close to what Gimlet is, becasue this exactly what we provide:
+This example is so close to what Gimlet is, because this exactly what we provide:

 - connect your git
 - set your container settings